MMGraphRAG: Bridging Vision and Language with Interpretable Multimodal Knowledge Graphs: Experiments

-We choose DocQA as the primary evaluation task for MMGraphRAG because it comprehensively assesses the capabilities of method in multimodal information integration, complex reasoning, and domain adaptability.
-DocQA task involves deep understanding of long documents and the integration of diverse formats.
-Furthermore, documents from different domains exhibit unique terminologies and structural patterns, requiring methods to adapt flexibly.
-These characteristics make multimodal DocQA a challenging and comprehensive benchmark for evaluating the performance of MMGraphRAG.
+We choose DocQA as the primary evaluation task because it tests multimodal information integration, complex reasoning, and domain adaptability over long documents with diverse formats and terminology.
+These characteristics make multimodal DocQA a challenging benchmark for evaluating MMGraphRAG.